drivechain-project/docs/bip2-blind-merged-mining.md

     32-bytes - sideHeaderHash (also known as "h*" / hashCritical, the hash of the sidechain block) 2-bytes  - prevBlockRef (an index which points to this side:block's parent side:block)

 The **ChainIndex** indicates which sidechain this critical data is relevant to.
 As we may eventually have more than one sidechain, this serves as an identifier similar to the Bitcoin network's magic bytes (0xF9BEB4D9).
 Drivechains however only need to use 1 byte for the identifier (there is a hard limit of 256 sidechains identified as 0-255).
 The **sideHeaderHash** is the hash of a side:block which will receive PoW via BMM.
+It serves a similar function to Bitcoin's "hashMerkleRoot".
 The **prevBlockRef** forms the set of headers into a blockchain structure by making the headers refer to a previous header.
 It is most similar to Bitcoin's hashPrevBlock.

 Where does this data come from, and how does it get around?